Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Introduction

-Active learning reduces the overall cost of obtaining labeled data by sequentially querying the most informative ones.
-However, recent studies have shown that they may have exploration or exploitation bias \cite{Cebron}.
-For instance, a greedy sampling-based acquisition function proposed in \cite{Wu2019} (see Eq.
-(11)), tends to sample the data points uniformly in the unexplored search space and therefore favors exploration, irrespective of the underlying target concept.
-An example of this is shown in Figure~4(a).
+Active learning provides a framework to address these challenges by allowing the learning algorithm to adaptively select the most informative experiments in learning a concept (a classification or a regression model), reducing the need for obtaining large datasets \cite{settles.survey}.
+Here, the informativeness of data is usually assessed via an acquisition function.
+Following the seminal work of Angluin on ``Queries and Concept Learning'' \cite{angluin1988} where the acquisition function was a majority vote among a set of candidate hypotheses, several acquisition functions were introduced that are based on entropy \cite{holub2008}, prediction uncertainty \cite{cohn1996}, etc. However, recent studies have shown that they may have exploration or exploitation bias \cite{Cebron}.
+For instance, a greedy sampling-based acquisition function proposed in \cite{Wu2019} (see Equation~\eqref{igs}), tends to acquire the data points uniformly in the unexplored search space and therefore favors exploration, irrespective of the underlying target concept.
+An example of this is shown in Figure~\ref{toyproblem}(a).
 In contrast, a Query-by-Committee (QBC) approach for active learning \cite{Burbidge} tends to exploit the search space in the neighborhood where the target concept violates the continuity and, in some cases, uniform continuity assumptions.
-An example is shown in Figure~4(b).
-Another approach within the Bayesian Optimization framework, expected improvement \cite{Jones1998Dec} often gets stuck in local optima due to exploitation bias even though the primary focus is global optimization of the black-box function.
-Several improvements have been proposed to overcome this bias \cite{Chen2021}.
+An example is shown in Figure~\ref{toyproblem}(b).

-This raises the classic, albeit an important question: how can we encode exploration-exploitation trade-off into the learning process when the target concept is an unknown black-box function.
+This raises the classic, albeit important question: how can we encode exploration-exploitation trade-off in active learning for regression problems.
 Based on our survey of the literature, we note two prominent schools of thought.
-The first is based on constructing new acquisition functions or appropriate modifications thereof to balance exploration and exploitation.
-For example, hierarchical expected improvement (HEI) \cite{Chen2021} were introduced in attempt of a non-myopic search for Bayesian optimization.
-But the most commonly investigated approach is based on optimizing the sum of two acquisition functions using a trade-off parameter controlling the amount of exploration and exploitation \cite{Cebron} and is given as,
+The first is based on constructing new acquisition functions or appropriate modifications thereof to balance exploration and exploitation \cite{loy2012stream}.
+An example of the latter is the hierarchal expected improvement \cite{Chen2021} that was introduced in an attempt of achieving non-myopic search in the context of Bayesian optimization.
+This was accomplished by modifying expected improvement \cite{Jones1998Dec} to encourage more exploration.
+But the most commonly investigated approach is based on optimizing a combination of different acquisition functions for exploration and exploitation through a trade-off parameter \cite{Cebron} as,